 Reiwa Period (2019–Today)

 Today bento boxes are used for almost all packaging purposes.
-Made of absorbance of many materials including plastic in many forms, aluminium, wood, bamboo, recycled materials and much more.
+Made of absorbance of many materials including plastic in many traditional forms, aluminum, wood, bamboo, recycled materials and much more.
 Available in many shapes and sizes they are used for serving fast foods, microwave oven dinners and Japanese or Korean prepared meals at home and restaurants.
 Also used for general purpose packaging for almost anything you can buy off the shelf at your local supermarket.
-Also used to serve meals whilst travelling on a plane and astronauts used bento trays to eat their meals from.
+Also used to serve meals whilst traveling on a plane and astronauts used bento trays to eat their meals from.

 For those with a little patience, preparing bento can be arranged in an elaborate way called “kyaraben” or character bento.
 Lunches prepared with foods that look like anime, manga or cartoon characters.
 Also popular in Japan is “oekakiben” which translates into picture bento.
 An arrangement of food that looks like famous people, family members, pets, buildings, cars or famous monuments.
-Read more about kyaraben here: Kyaraben (Character Bento).

 The bento box history has gone a long way and it will be interesting to see where it will lead us in the future.